-Set in a large area north of Beijing with an artificial lake in the midst, we find numerous temples and palaces.
+The Summer Palace is set in a large area north of Beijing with an artificial lake in the midst.
+Here we find numerous temples and palaces.

 UNESCO’s World Heritage Centre’s short description of site no. 880:

 “The Summer Palace in Beijing first built in 1750, largely destroyed in the war of 1860 and restored on its original foundations in 1886 is a masterpiece of Chinese landscape garden design.
 The natural landscape of hills and open water is combined with artificial features such as pavilions, halls, palaces, temples and bridges to form a harmonious ensemble of outstanding aesthetic value.”

 This is a most wonderful park.
 It is full of little green lungs, quiet areas and fine walks in the woods.
 It is also a popular destination for the people of Beijing as it was during the summer months a hundred years ago when the emperor and his court moved up there from the Forbidden Palace in Beijing.